JLuc/scribus-project-manager/README.md

 ## todo / could be done

-Blocking :
+Blocking release :
 * separated config files for :
  - the checklist and the values for each project-defining attribute.
 Probably using some table structure with attribute, value, message string, other options fot this attribute.
 This will enable to make slacheck script entirely generic.
  - the list of files included in the project.
 This will enable to release a generic makbook script.

 Other usefull features :
-* automatically updates starting page-numbers for all documents in project
+* automatically updates starting page-numbers for all documents in project (WIP)
 * optionnaly state that some attribut should remain unchanged when using -set option
-* smart sync of masterdocument's styles toward project files
+* add masterdocument + smart sync of masterdocument's styles toward (some) project files
 * smart merge of SLAs (manage styles, masterpages and other conflicts)
 * more attributes checked in slacheck : which ?